SAN JOSE PAL CADETS

 * The Law Enforcement Explorers Academy will be held the month of June 2017 at the South Bay Regional Training Consortium.

 Meetings are held every Tuesday.
 The purpose of these meetings are to educate the cadet in the different areas of the San Jose Police Department and other law enforcement agencies.
 Films, guest speakers, lectures, practical exercises and demonstrations are used.
-All cadets are required to participate in our physical training program consisting of Crossfit and other physically challenging activities.
+All cadets are required to participate in our physical training program consisting of boxing and other physically challenging activities.
 All cadets must maintain a high level of physical fitness.

 IN-HOUSE TRAINING CLASSES